 Hormonal add-back therapy: Norethindrone acetate is contraindicated in women with a history of thrombophlebitis, thromboembolic disorders, cerebral apoplexy, markedly impaired liver function or liver disease, or known or suspected carcinoma of the breast.
 Assessment and management of risk factors for cardiovascular disease is recommended prior to initiation of add-back therapy with norethindrone acetate and should be used with caution in women with risk factors, including lipid abnormalities or cigarette smoking.
 LUPRON DEPOT plus norethindrone acetate treatment should be discontinued if there is a sudden partial or complete loss of vision; if there is sudden onset of proptosis, diplopia, or migraine; or if examination reveals papilledema or retinal vascular lesions.

 Advanced Prostate Cancer: Isolated cases of spinal cord compression or ureteral obstruction, which may contribute to paralysis with or without fatal complications, have been reported in patients with vertebral or ureteral metastasis using LUPRON DEPOT.
 Hyperglycemia and increased risk of developing diabetes, myocardial infarction, sudden cardiac death, and stroke have been reported in men receiving a GnRH agonist.
-Long-term use of LUPRON DEPOT can prolong the QT interval.
-The benefits and risks of therapy should be carefully considered in patients with prior cardiac conditions or electrolyte abnormalities or who are taking antiarrhythmics.
+Use of LUPRON DEPOT may prolong the QT/QTc interval.
+The benefits and risks of therapy should be carefully considered in patients with prior cardiac conditions or electrolyte abnormalities or in those taking drugs known to prolong the QT interval.
 Monitor patients for hyperglycemia, diabetes, and cardiovascular disease during treatment.